dopekid30/AutoScriptDebian10/README.md

-# AutoScriptDebian10

-# Command

-1. apt install -y screen wget && wget https://raw.githubusercontent.com/dopekid30/AutoScriptDebian10/main/Debian10 && chmod +x Debian10 && sed -i -e 's/\r$//' Debian10 && screen -S Debian10 ./Debian10
-# Premium AutoScript
+# Premium AutoScript Debian 10

 Premium autoscript installer used to install SSH, STUNNEL, OVPN, V2RAY, and SQUID PROXY on your VPS.
 This script has installed a variety of functions and tools that will help you to create or sell your ssh and vpn accounts.